- 1 The Apostles Equated the Lord to the Spirit

 The spirit, or breath of God, in the Old Testament was called “the breath of the Spirit of life” (Genesis 7:22).
 Jesus Himself said, “just as My Father raises the dead and gives them life, even so the Son gives life to whom He wishes” (John 5:21).
 God gave us physical life, but Christ gives us spiritual life.

-Paul explains this again in Romans 2:29, “by the Spirit, not by the letter (which resulted in death [Romans 7:10]).”
+Paul also explained Christ as a life-giving Spirit in Romans 2:29, “by the Spirit, not by the letter (which resulted in death [Romans 7:10]).”
 In Romans 8:2 he described, “the law of the Spirit of Life in Christ Jesus.”